The Ronkonkoma Hub is open (at least, part of it) and it looks great! Usually, I would thrilled! It checks so many boxes:

 Where are these parks?
 The only significant piece of woodland/open space nearby is absolutely threatened to be cleared for this very development project!
 The other small wooded pieces are primarily sumps.

 They could be talking about the Lake Ronkonkoma beach (which you can’t swim at), Lily Pond County Park, Commerdinger County Park, Lakeland County Park or Connetquot River State Park but none of these public parks are contiguous with the project nor are they easily walkable.
-In their defense though, you could feasibly walk to Lake Ronkonkoma in a half hour.
+In their defense though, you could feasibly walk to Lake Ronkonkoma in a half hour and there is already existing sidewalk 95% of the way to the original downtown.

 “Lake Ronkonkoma is being restored to become a beautiful gathering place for the whole community”

-Really?!
-I would love to know of these plans to restore the (Original) downtown.
+I haven’t seen any plans to revitalize the original downtown.
 Currently, one of its largest anchor institutions just closed (King Kullen), it has lost its local pharmacy (Slater), hardware store (Agnew & Taylor) and many other stores are just plain ole empty.
-So far, the only downtown revitalization money coming into Ronkonkoma from the State is going straight to the Ronkonkoma Hub!
-None of it is going toward making the true downtown a more vibrant place for the rest of the surrounding community.
-The good news is that there is already existing sidewalk 95% of the way to the original downtown.

 “Alston is minutes away from MacArthur Airport, across the street from the Ronkonkoma Station on the LIRR, and just off the Long Island Expressway.”